 Disclosure: Our site contains Affiliate Links.
-As an Amazon Associate, we also earn from qualifying purchases.
 Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
 It will though give us a small commission which will help this site remaining a free resource for travelers to explore our world together.

 Istanbul is Turkey’s cultural hub and one of the world’s most fascinating places.
 Located on both sides of Bosphorus – a narrow strait connecting the Black Sea and Sea of Marmara, it is the only city spread across two continents with the old historic part in Europe and the modern part in Asia.
 Its strategic location between the Black Sea and the Mediterranean Sea and on the historic Silk Route attracted settlers for many centuries.
 With its enchanting natural beauty, it is a melting pot of diverse cultures, religions, and empires.
 One of the most fascinating aspects of Istanbul is the blend of modern and traditional – be it the magnificent monuments, palaces, museums, mosques, churches, bazaars, hammams, or the sites of natural beauty.
 One of the first things you notice in Istanbul’s is its countless minarets and the crystal blue waters of Bosphorus.